 If you do not intend on having legal and financial obligations towards the child, make sure that you get legal advice on how you can donate sperm without becoming the legal father.

-If you wish to use a known sperm donor but do not want the donor to be a legal parent, please get advice from us as soon as you have selected the donor.
+If you wish to use a known sperm donor but do not want the donor to be a legal parent, please get advice as soon as you have selected the donor.
 There are easy ways to ensure that the donor does not become the legal father but much depends on what is done prior to insemination or embryo transfer.

 If you wish to co-parent with your donor, there are also ways for all three of you to have legal responsibility for the child.
-We advise that you have a co-parenting agreement to set out your joint intentions and obligations towards the child.
+I advise that you have a co-parenting agreement to set out your joint intentions and obligations towards the child.

 For advice on donor conception please call 01727 884688 or e-mail firstname.lastname@example.org